iepathos/go-claude-code/README.md

 3. Make your improvements
 4. Submit a pull request

-## License
+## 📝 License

-This template is available under the MIT License.
-Feel free to use it for any purpose.
+This template is provided as-is for use in your own projects.
+Customize the license as needed for your specific use case.

 ## Acknowledgments